Get

 Flaxseed oil

 Flaxseed oil is a natural source of alpha-linolenic acid.
-The body is able to convert this to GLA.
+The body can convert this to GLA.
 Flaxseed is also thought to improve skin and coat conditions and aid in the reduction of inflammation.

 Balanced diet